 You’ve been saving up your money and getting ready for a remodeling project on your home.
-But, before you can get started on creating your new dream home, you’ll need to find the right contractor.
+But, before you can get started on creating your new dream home, you’ll need to find a reputable contractor.
 Easier said than done.
 There are many contractors out there to choose from, but plenty of them are not as reputable as they claim to be.

-Knowing how long a contractor has been in business is an important step in figuring out whether they are up to the task.
+Knowing how long a contractor has been in business and how many projects they’ve completed is an important step in figuring out whether they are up to the task.
 The contractor you go with should have roughly five to ten years of experience under their belt.
 Beyond that, it’s great if the team that they bring has a combined 20+ years of experience.

 Ten years in business will give you a number of previous clients and customers that you can contact as references.
 The company should have been able to build up a significant number of reviews that you can look over.
 Additionally, if they have a combined twenty years of experience, you can expect professionalism and an excellent finished project.

 Be wary of contractors that have been in business for less than five years and those that don’t have a significant amount of experience.
 That’s not to say that contractors that fit that description are unprofessional or won’t do a good job.
 By choosing a more experienced team, you can be much more sure of the project going smoothly.